DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 kubectl get ingress -n ibm-licensing
 ```

-You should be able to see the address and other details about `ibm-licensing-service-instance`.
+You should be able to see the address and other details about `ibm-licensing-svc-ingress`.
 ```
-NAME                             CLASS   HOSTS   ADDRESS                                                                 PORTS   AGE ibm-licensing-service-instance   alb     *       k8s-ibmlicen-ibmlicen-xxxxxxxx-yyyyyyy.<aws-region>.elb.amazonaws.com   80      44m
+NAME                             CLASS   HOSTS   ADDRESS                                                                 PORTS   AGE ibm-licensing-svc-ingress        alb     *       k8s-ibmlicen-ibmlicen-xxxxxxxx-yyyyyyy.<aws-region>.elb.amazonaws.com   80      44m
 ```
-You can find more information and use cases on [this page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.14.0?topic=configuring-kubernetes-ingress).

 > **Note**
-> If you choose to use the NGINX Ingress Controller, you must use the [licensing-instance-nginx.yaml](./licensing-instance-nginx.yaml) file.
-Refer to [Install IBM License Service](README-NGINX.md#install-ibm-license-service) for NGINX.
+> If you choose to use the AWS Load Balancer with Gateway API, refer to [Deploying IBM Operational Decision Manager with AWS Load Balancer Controller supporting Gateway API on Amazon EKS](README-GATEWAY-API.md) tutorial.

 > **NGINX Ingress Controller (Deprecated):** The [NGINX Ingress Controller deployment guide](README-NGINX.md) is deprecated and will be removed in the coming months.
 For more information, see [Ingress NGINX Retirement: What You Need to Know](https://kubernetes.io/blog/2025/11/11/ingress-nginx-retirement/).